NurkaAmre/Conference-page/README.md

 # Quran online course

 > Description the project.
-This project is about online quran courses for kids and adults.
+This project is about online quran course website for kids and adults.
 Created about and home page +mobile version too, Teachers list part created by dynamically.